acsn1/iSpawners/README.md

 # iSpawners
 Snippets of iSpawners (private plugin)

+## About it
-# iSpawners is a private plugin I've created that is basically a spawners plugin with stacking.
+iSpawners is a spawners plugin that has the ability to stack spawners on itself spawning more mobs the more it stacks.

+## Releases
+No releases